After working with hundreds of nonprofits over a couple of decades, helpful patterns emerge.

 - Ken Stern’s brilliant muckraking With Charity for All exposes this dark side of the non-profit sector.

-5. Gutsy Aspirants — we think there are about 100,000 of these, and they represent the most promising, scalable organizations in the sector.
-They range from start-ups to $10-$20m annually.
-They have a proven or highly promising program model and are willing to work hard to get it to scale.
-There’s passion, yes, but also evidence of discipline and focus.
-Decent teamwork and committed leadership.
+5. Gutsy Aspirants — there are many thousands of these, and they represent the most promising, scalable organizations in the sector, ranging from start-ups to $10-$20m annually.
+They have a proven or highly promising program models and are willing to work hard to get it to scale.
+There’s passion, yes, but also evidence of discipline and focus, decent teamwork, and committed leadership.

 - Social impact investors, savvy philanthropists, intelligent corporations, and critically minded individuals look to these orgs as their primary means of creating social impact.